 What you can find on Name Search

 Name Search pulls together into a single database the information provided in a variety of indexes to records and extracts from records.
 Information can be accessed by a simple search by personal name and/or location.
 The application does not link to digitised images of original records.

 Sometimes, for example surviving pre-1858 wills, further information can be accessed by consulting the original record held at PRONI.

 Indexes and extracts included in Name Search

-- indexes to pre-1858 diocesan wills and administration bonds - this index has survived but in most cases the record listed in the index (in effect the actual will or admon) has not
+- indexes to pre-1858 diocesan wills and administration bonds - this index has survived but in most cases the record listed in the index (in effect the actual will or letters of administration (admon)) has not

 - index to surviving pre-1858 wills in PRONI - most pre-1858 wills were deposited in the Public Record Office in Dublin and were destroyed during a fire in 1922, however, some originals and copies are to be found in various collections in PRONI